gongahkia/wigo/doc/ideas.md

 > FOLLOW UP ACTIONS
 >
 > 1. Get the base normal chessboard rendering in Svelte with 2 player support
+> 2. Consider moving development of this to GODOT asap
-> 2. Decide cost of each piece
+> 3. Decide cost of each piece
-> 3. Add basic wiki page for WIGOC
+> 4. Add basic wiki page for WIGOC
-> 4. Add contributor's page and add flowersought to the list on the README, see if there's any way to automate this with a github workflow
+> 5. Add contributor's page and add flowersought to the list on the README, see if there's any way to automate this with a github workflow

 # Ideas